UCLA Anderson School of Management MBA Review

 Average Work Ex

-UCLA has an acceptance rate of 35% for its MBA program.
+UCLA MBA acceptance rate stands at 35% for its program.

 Acceptance rate – 35%